Tired of trying to find out what caused acne and just want a solution? BioClarity can help.Find out more

 What Causes a Pimple?

 Sometimes it seems like pimples sprout up overnight, but the process of pimple formation is a bit more complex.
-So what causes a pimple?
+So what are the most common causes of pimples?
 A variety of factors can result in an acne blemish.
 Pimples can develop on anyone at any age, but tend to be most common amongst teens.
 Why do teenagers get the brunt of breakouts?
 Hormone fluctuations.
 When hormone levels increase, the sebaceous glands found within the skin’s hair follicles produce an excess of sebum.
 Sebum is a waxy substance that the body produce to keep the skin soft and moisturized.
 However, when hormonal changes cause an increase in sebum production, the pores can become clogged.
 This sticky substance can collect dead skin cells, debris, and bacteria, forming a plug in the follicle.
 Blackheads, whiteheads, pimples, and pustules all begin the same way.
 Preventing pimples means discovering the reasons you’re breaking out and doing all you can to combat these factors.
+There is no single answer to the age old question of how to get rid of pimples.

 What Causes Acne Breakouts?